Here are 4 ways B2B Revenue Attribution can fire up your Account-Based Marketing

 In practice, it is a move away from broad brush branding and lead generation marketing strategies, where individuals are targeted with generic messaging, towards an account-specific approach.

-The inverted funnel is probably the most recognisable representation of ABM.
+The inverted funnel is probably the most recognizable representation of ABM.

 So in this way, the label ABM is a bit of a misnomer.
 The strategy does, or rather should, involve all these teams throughout the execution (more on this in The Ingredients for Successful ABM section below).